Mathematical specification of hitomezashi designs: Conclusion

-\textbf{Future work:} The proof of this conjecture, mostly likely adapting methods devised by Defant and Kravitz (2022), and exploiting relationships between Pell and Fibonacci numbers, and duality, should be completed.
+In future work, the proof of the Persimmon-Snowflake Conjecture, mostly likely adapting methods of Defant and Kravitz (2022), and exploiting relationships between Pell and Fibonacci numbers, and duality, should be completed.
 This will form an entire, and technical, paper in its own right.

 Another project, which is currently underway, is to encode hitomezashi designs related to the generalised Fibonacci snowflakes of Blondin-Mass\'{e} et al. (2010) and Ram\'{i}rez et al. (2014), using generalisations of the Pell numbers and hence also of the Pell words.
 Some of these generalised designs can be seen on the other bunting flags in Figure \ref{bunting}.
 Some were also used in objects illustrating a previous paper (Seaton, 2021).